rougier/python-opengl/04-maths.rst

    ┌                                     ┐ n: near
    │ c/aspect  0       0          0      │ f: far
-   │    0      c       0          0      │ c : cotangen(fovy)
+   │    0      c       0          0      │ c: cotangent(fovy)
    │    0      0  (f+n)/(n-f)  2nf/(n-f) │
    │    0      0      -1          0      │
    └                                     ┘
                Perspective projection

-where `fovy` specifies the field of view angle, in degrees, in the y direction and `aspect` specifies the aspect ratio that determines the field of view in the x direction.
+where `fovy` specifies the field of view angle in the y direction and `aspect` specifies the aspect ratio that determines the field of view in the x direction.